flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 Remember that the Famicom provided exclusive cartridge pins available for sound expansion?
 Well, games like *Castlevania 3* took advantage of this and bundled an extra chip called **Konami VRC6**, which added **two extra pulse waves and a sawtooth wave** to the mix.

-Take a look at the two examples that show the difference between the Japanese and the American version of the game (the latter runs on the NES variant, which didn't provide sound expansion capabilities).
+Take a look at the two examples that show the difference between the Japanese and the American versions of the game (the latter runs on the NES variant, which didn't provide sound expansion capabilities).

 #### Tremolo {.tab}